-I knew absolutely nothing of this classic before the BBC mini-series began, and in all honesty I only watched it for Hayley Atwell and Matthew MacFayden.
-They are two of my favourite actors, and they have played some of my favourite characters including Peggy Carter and Mr Darcy obvs.
-So I was pretty sold on the idea from the off ngl.
+I knew absolutely nothing about Howards End before the BBC mini-series began, and in all honesty I only watched it for Hayley Atwell and Matthew MacFayden.
+They are two of my favourite actors, and they have played some of my favourite characters including Peggy Carter and Mr Darcy.

-But it is the most wonderful story, with such complex and visionary characters, and I think I cried at every single episode, without much reason to except it was just a fantastic story told by wonderful actors.
+But it is the most wonderful story, with such complex and visionary characters.
+I think I cried at every single episode, without much reason to except it was just a fantastic story told by wonderful actors.

 Also I realised about half way through the series where I recognised the actor who plays Leonard Bast from!
 Joseph Quinn was in Mosquitos over the summer at the National which I went to watch in September.
 He is a phenomenal actor.

 All in all, it’s a gem.
-Watch it, you’ll probably cry, but it’s 100% worth the time and tears.
+Watch it.
+You’ll probably cry, but Howards End is 100% worth the time and tears.